literallymarvellous/smart-contract-security-walkthroughs/README.md

 ### Smart Contract Security

-## Walkthroughs of attack vectors, defi hacks, smart contract ctfs
+This repository contains walkthroughs of attack vectors, defi hacks, smart contract ctfs for the ethereum blockchain.

+### CTFS

+These are the covered ctfs so far
+Ethernaut
+EthernautDAO